-Research needs for an integrated CRM/CLM system to manage all aspects of the licensee/channel partner relationships for a Fortune 50 food & drink corporation, to select the software for their business processes.
-Market and ethnographic research, collect, document, SME interviews, and surveys - remotely.
+Research needs for an integrated CRM/CLM system to manage all aspects of the licensee/channel partner relationships for a Fortune 50 food & drink corporation, gather requirements software for their business processes.
+Market, ethnographic research, collect, document, SME interviews, surveys (remote).

 by Linda Lane

 Provide guidance, write research plan, interview questions, and surveys, for an American Fortune 50 multinational corporation of a ready-to-eat/ready-to-drink franchise chain known for coffee.